mitranim/dock_hotkeys/readme.md

 ## Features

-* Press Control+backtick to activate app 1 in your Dock.
+* Press Control+backtick to activate app 0 in your Dock (Finder).
-* Press Control+1-0 to activate the other apps in your Dock (from 2 to 11).
+* Press Control+1-0 to activate the other apps in your Dock (from 1 to 10).
 * Minimal and lightweight.
 * No external dependencies.
+* No AppleScript.
 * CLI only.

 ## Requirements